MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/reports-defender-for-office-365.md

 The reports are available in the Microsoft 365 Defender portal at <https://security.microsoft.com> on the **Email & collaboration reports** page at **Reports** \> **Email & collaboration** \> **Email & collaboration reports**.
 Or, to go directly to the **Email & collaboration reports** page, use <https://security.microsoft.com/emailandcollabreport>.

-Summary information for each report is available in the widgets on the page.
+Summary information for each report is available on the page.
 Identify the report you want to view, and then select **View details** for that report.

 The rest of this article describes the reports that are exclusive to Defender for Office 365.